emacsway/emacsway.github.io/_sources/about.txt

     * "JavaScript Patterns" by Stoyan Stefanov
 * Databases:
     * "PostgreSQL" by Korry Douglas, Susan Douglas
+    * "NoSQL Distilled.
+A Brief Guide to the Emerging World of Polyglot Persistence." by Pramod J. Sadalage, Martin Fowler
 * Algorithms:
     * "Algorithms and Data Structures" by N.Wirth
 * Compilers & Parsers:
     * "Compiler Construction" by N.Wirth
 * Methodologies:
     * "Extreme Programming Explained" by Kent Beck
+    * "Planning Extreme Programming" by Kent Beck, Martin Fowler
+    * "The Clean Coder" by Robert C. Martin
 * Operational system:
     * "Unix and Linux System Administration Handbook" by Evi Nemeth, Garth Snyder, Trent R. Hein, Ben Whaley
     * "The Linux® Kernel Primer: A Top-Down Approach for x86 and PowerPC Architectures" by Claudia Salzberg Rodriguez, Gordon Fischer, Steven Smolski